Bsenzio/wamg/README.md

 (submitted to the International Journal of Innovations in Machine Intelligence)

-### 📌 Project Overview
+## 📌 Project Overview

-Platform: *Nintendo Entertainment System / Famicom*
+*Platform*: *Nintendo Entertainment System / Famicom*

-Genre: *Educational game, Artificial Life, Retro Game*
+*Genre*: *Educational game, Artificial Life, Retro Game*

 **Core Concept**:
 A two-phase game in which player actions (vegetable collection under risk) determine the initial conditions of a real-time Game of Life simulation, executed under authentic NES hardware constraints.

 The project demonstrates that emergent artificial-life behavior can be implemented and meaningfully explored on severely constrained 8-bit hardware, using careful algorithmic design, palette-based state encoding, and cycle-accurate programming.

-### 🧠 Scientific Contribution
+## 🧠 Scientific Contribution

 This repository supports reproducibility of the following contributions: